swiss/paf-link/documentation/5_ch-paf-link.md

 ## Procedural Request (Motion, Postulate) - Proposal for Resolution or Information

 ### Internal Request TaskActivity
+* task id
+* based on a Curia ID -> with title and text and potentialy link
+* language
+* office / responsible person
+* chapter -> is it done or not?
+* connex
 ( from BK to Dep)

 ### Procedural Request ProposalActivity